-Firstly, before women are discharged from their postnatal wards, they will be asked to complete a survey to assess any safety concerns they had during their pregnancies and to understand if they used any websites and apps to help self-diagnosis.
+Firstly, before women are discharged from their postnatal wards, they were asked to complete a survey to assess any safety concerns they had during their pregnancies and to understand if they used any websites and apps to help self-diagnosis.

-Next, interviews will be conducted with 30 women and 20 staff members to explore their experiences of using websites and apps and how they fit alongside other means of support, such as family advice, antenatal guidance and telephone helplines.
+Next, interviews were conducted with women and staff members to explore their experiences of using websites and apps and how they fit alongside other means of support, such as family advice, antenatal guidance and telephone helplines.

-Lastly, guided by responses to the survey and interviews, the researchers will choose a sample of websites and apps to understand differences in presentation of the information and the language and images used, particularly in relation to presentation of risk, self-care and help seeking advice.
+Lastly, guided by responses to the survey and interviews, the researchers chose a sample of websites and apps to understand differences in presentation of the information and the language and images used, particularly in relation to presentation of risk, self-care and help seeking advice.